jpscharf/FileMakerServerOpenDirectory/README.md

 4. Choose "Create a new Open Directory domain", and click next.

 5. Enter the information for the Directory Administrator account, click next.
 If you get an error regarding the hostname being invalid, you need to make sure the Open Directory server has a resolvable domain name.
+You may need to check the PTR (reverse lookup) record to make sure it is configured correctly.
+(See troubleshooting section)

 	![2.2 - Open Directory Setup - Hostname Invalid](http://files.fmtricks.com/FileMaker-OpenDirectory/2.2 - Open Directory Setup - Hostname Invalid.png)